loftytopping/PyBox/README.md

 - [f2py](https://docs.scipy.org/doc/numpy-1.13.0/f2py/index.html), the Fortran to Python Interface Generator, which is now included in Numpy.

 - [Numba](https://numba.pydata.org) to generate optimized machine code using the LLVM compiler infrastructure at import time, runtime, or statically.
-As noted on the project website, the easiest way to install numba and get updates is by using the Anaconda Distribution:
+As noted on the project website, the easiest way to install numba is by using the Anaconda Distribution:

 > conda install numba

-- [gfortran compiler with support for OpenMP](https://gcc.gnu.org/wiki/openmp) if you would like to exploit multicore capabilities of your system in the Python+Fortran model variants described below.
-All such variants are included in folders named 'f2py'.
+- [gfortran compiler with support for OpenMP](https://gcc.gnu.org/wiki/openmp) if you would like to exploit multicore capabilities of your system in the Python+Fortran model variants included in folders named 'f2py'.
 I have not yet tested PyBox using proprietary compilers.

 ## Folder Structure<a name="Folder-Structure"></a>